 University of Southern California (USC) is a private university located in downtown Los Angeles, California.

-Boasting over 21 colleges, academies, and schools of study that offer hundreds of majors, and thousands of courses, USC offers enough variety for the most curious students.
+Boasting over 21 colleges, academies, and schools of study that offer hundreds of majors, and thousands of courses, USC offers plenty of variety for even the most curious students.

 What Are USC’s Supplemental Essay Requirements?